I will always follow my oath to office to support, protect and defend the Constitution of the United States and the state of Montana.

 If we begin to develop our natural resources again in Montana the revenue from production taxes will provide more revenue to make larger state contributions to our education systems and reduce the burden of property and other taxes on local taxpayers.
 Montana has twice as much coal as Wyoming, yet Wyoming mines ten times more coal than Montana.
 Wyoming's production taxes provide almost 1 billion dollars to their state, a number that exceeds Montana's total individual and corporate income tax receipts.

 As a CPA with over 30 years of tax preparation experience, I know first-hand how complicated Montana's tax structure is.
-Our tax code needs to be simplified in a manner that makes it easier for Montanans to file their own tax returns.
+During the 2013 and 2015 legislative session I supported the simplification of Montana's income tax system.
+Yet Governor Bullock vetoed bills passed by the legislature.
+I will again be supporting simplification during the 2017 session.
 A simplification of our tax code would eliminate nonessential Department of Revenue staff, reduce the burden on taxpayers, and attract new businesses to our state.

 State spending must match the growth of our population and per capita income in Montana.
 During every budget session we need to use zero based budgeting.
 That means starting with a new budget each cycle rather than adding to the previous budget for each and every department.
 Budget surpluses should not be spent as past legislatures have done.
 Instead, surpluses must be returned to the taxpayers with a reasonable amount retained for a rainy day fund.
 The more money we take out of the private industry to fund government operations, the less capital available for investment in our economy.